Work in satellite clinics with San Lucas Mission.

 Weekends are usually free for sightseeing or other activities.
 In addition to medical care, there are several community projects that the Mission coordinates and students are able to participate in these projects as time allows.
 These include reforestation, construction, coffee picking/ processing, and stove-building.

 Logistics: The group (if there is enough interest, we will have two groups) will be comprised of 10-12 medical students and 4-5 providers.
 Spanish proficiency is beneficial but not required (about half of the students on previous trips have been proficient/fluent).

-Orientation: There will be two 2-3 hour orientation sessions prior to each trip to familiarize students about the San Lucas community, the Mission, and ongoing projects.
+Orientation: There will be a series of orientation sessions prior to each trip to familiarize students about the San Lucas community, the Mission and ongoing projects.
 We will also be reviewing physical exam and history-taking skills.
 Participation in these sessions is mandatory for joining us in Guatemala.
-There will also be required online orientation materials found on Learn@UW.
+There will also be required online orientation materials found on Canvas.

 Coordination: While the San Lucas Mission is involved in coordinating transportation, housing, and meals, this is a student-directed experience.
 Students are responsible for any needed fundraising, purchasing of medications and other clinic supplies, and coordination within the UW group.
 Faculty are available to provide guidance when needed.

-Academics: Upon completion of the field experience, students will receive a I-credit independent study (699) through the Emergency Medicine Department at UW.
+Academics: Upon completion of the field experience, students will receive a 1-credit independent study (699) through the Emergency Medicine Department at UW.
 Students must be in good academic standing in order to participate in this program.
-This program may be used to fulfill the field experience requirement for the Certificate in Global Health.
-Students must have taken PHS 640 prior to taking this course in order to meet the Certificate requirement.

-Application: Deadline to apply for this program is January 15, 2017.
+Application: Deadline to apply for this program is Jan.15, 2018.
 Students will be notified of the outcome by Jan.
 31, 2018.
 Go to ghi.wisc.edu for application.